velletti/jve_upgradewizard/Documentation/Index.rst

    Just needed during Upgrade from older TYPO3 version to LTS 12.4 Fixes the ways included files have been added in database.

+   Fixes filenames and there Content on a local DEV mashine

    Tested with TYPO3 LTS 12.4.6

    works on following fields: